 - significant pain and pressure in the back as the baby’s head moves down the birth canal

-During this time, the pressure on the rectum may make a woman feel as if she has to have a bowel movement.
-She also may feel a strong urge to push.
+During this time, the pressure on the rectum may make a person feel as if they need a bowel movement.
+They also may feel a strong urge to push.

-Some measures that may help a person with labor pains include:
+Some measures that may help a person with labor pains include the following.

-- Attending birthing classes: Many hospitals and women’s centers offer birthing classes that focus on relaxation and how to support labor.
-Examples include the Lamaze technique and Bradley method.
-Each approach focuses on breathing techniques, distraction, and massage, among other things.
+- Attending birthing classes: Many hospitals and community centers offer birthing classes that focus on relaxation and how to support labor.
+Examples include the Lamaze technique and the Bradley method.
+Each approach focuses on breathing techniques, distraction, and massage, among other techniques.

-- Meditation: Meditation, yoga, and other forms of relaxation can help a woman breathe deeply, focus, and find energy through the contractions.
+- Meditation: Meditation, yoga, and other forms of relaxation can help a person breathe deeply, focus, and find energy through the contractions.